jyevon/boot-unstuck-dongle/README.md

 ## Requirements
 - Linux system that tends to get stuck during loading the Kernel or starting the OS
-- Arduino board (or equivalent) that is [supported by the Keyboard.h library](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/#_compatible_hardware), e.g. Arduino Micro or Pro Micro
+- Arduino board (or equivalent) that is [supported by the Keyboard.h](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/#_compatible_hardware) and [rocketscream/Low-Power](https://github.com/rocketscream/Low-Power) libraries, e.g. Arduino Micro or Pro Micro
   - If your board doesn't have a built-in, controllable LED: Add an LED with adequate resistor
   - You might need to adapt `LED_PIN` to your board.
 - USB cable to connect the two